 Don’t forget the attachments.

 You know that flat, nozzle attachment that came with your blow dryer?
-While it might’ve been lost in one of your drawers for months, it’s actually important to attach it to your hair dryer every time you blow dry.
+While you may have to dig it out of your drawer, it’s actually important to attach it to your hair dryer every time you blow dry.
 Not only does the attachment help you achieve smoother, sleeker hair, but it also helps to concentrate the air coming from your dryer, which helps protect your strands from excess heat and damage.

 Always use a heat protectant.